discord/manifold/README.md

 ![Packets Out Reduction](priv/packets.png)

-There is an optional `:offload` send mode which offloads the `send/2` calls to one of the local `Manifold.Partitioner` processes to send the messages to the remote Manifold nodes.
-These `Manifold.Partitioner` processes would otherwise be unused on the send side.
+There is an optional `:offload` send mode which offloads on the send side the `send/2` calls to the receiving nodes to a pool of
+`Manifold.Sender` processes.
+To maintain the linearizability guaranteed by `send/2`, the same calling process always offloads the work to the same `Manifold.Sender` process.
+The size of the `Manifold.Sender` pool is configurable.
+This send mode is optional because its benefits are workload dependent.
+For some workloads, it might degrade overall performance.
+Use with caution.

 ## Usage